Today’s readings.. (numbers 14), (Proverbs 10), (Luke 23)

-“‘Jesus, remember me when you come into your kingdom’.
-And he (Jesus) said to him, ‘Truly I say to you today, you will be with me in paradise.’ “[v.42,43] We have quoted exactly as in the Bible (ESV) with one little exception, we have put the comma after the word today instead of before it.
-The original Greek has no punctuation so translators use their own judgement as to how to punctuate the text when rendering it in English – or any other language; nearly all of them get it wrong in this case.
+He says, ‘Jesus, remember me when you come into your kingdom’.
+And Jesus says to him, ‘Truly I say to you today, you will be with me in paradise.’ “[v.42,43] We have quoted exactly as in the Bible (ESV) with one little exception, we have put the comma after the word ‘today’ instead of before it.
+The original Greek has no punctuation so translators use their own judgement as to how to punctuate the text when rendering it in English – or any other language – and nearly all of them get it wrong in this verse.

-It is obvious to the attentive reader that Jesus is not referring to heaven in making this promise; after he came out of the tomb he said to Mary Magdalene, “I have not yet ascended to the Father” [John 20 v.17].
-The criminal re-established his relationship with Jesus and because of his faith he received this promise of a place in the paradise of God’s kingdom.
-He had remarkable faith whereas all the disciples had lost theirs.
+It is obvious that Jesus is not referring to heaven when he made this promise.
+After he came out of the tomb he said to Mary Magdalene, “I have not yet ascended to the Father” [John 20 v.17].
+The criminal re-established his relationship with Jesus because of his faith – and for that reason he received this promise of a place in the paradise of God’s kingdom.
+He had remarkable faith in the future that awaited Jesus when the disciples had lost theirs!

-A closing thought is to note the mistake some make in saying that since the criminal was not baptised – baptism is not essential.
-They forget that the meaning of baptism from then on was a symbol of the death and resurrection of Jesus as Paul makes plain in Romans 6 v.
+A closing thought is to note the mistake some make in saying that since this repentant criminal was not baptised – baptism is not essential.
+They forget that baptism is a symbol of the death and resurrection of Jesus as Paul makes plain in Romans 6 v.
 3-8.
-The whole world is to be a paradise!
-What wonders await those who will be with Jesus at that time!
-May we be there!
-And how soon now?!
+Baptism became essential after the resurrection of Jesus.
+Those who only knew the baptism of John had to be rebaptised (see Acts 19 v.3-5) The whole world is to become a paradise!
+What wonders await all who will be with Jesus then!
+Will you be with him in paradise?.